 Applicants with an undergraduate degree in other areas may be considered on a case-by-case basis.

 This programme is recognised by Association for Psychoanalysis and Psychotherapy in Ireland (APPI) as a Master’s component of a four-year minimum training in psychoanalytic psychotherapy.
 The combination of this DBS Master’s programme, together with the Post-Master’s Psychoanalytic Psychotherapy Specific Modality Training Programme in The School of Psychotherapy (TSOP), St Vincent’s University Hospital, forms an APPI recognised, TSOP Specific Modality Training Programme in Psychoanalytic Psychotherapy.
 APPI is a constituent member of ICP (Irish Council for Psychotherapy).
 Graduates of the TSOP Specific Modality Training Programme in Psychoanalytic Psychotherapy may apply for accredited member status in APPI.
-As accredited members of APPI, graduates will also be eligible for ICP membership.
+As accredited members of APPI, graduates are automatically members of the Irish Council for Psychotherapy (ICP).
+In turn, these graduates meet requirements to apply for membership of the European Association for Psychotherapy (EAP).

 The National Vetting Bureau (Children and Vulnerable Persons) Acts 2012-2016 make it mandatory for people working unsupervised with children or vulnerable adults to be vetted by the Garda Siochana National Vetting Bureau.
 Under the Acts, anyone whose work or activity involves unsupervised access to children or vulnerable adults must be vetted.
 Workers include staff, volunteers and those on student placements working for a relevant organisation where they have access to children and/or vulnerable adults.